The Verrazano School

 Advisement is an active experience.
 We are here to get to know you and support your academic and professional goals.
 In this process, we expect that you will be prepared and take an active role in seeking information and resources as you navigate your undergraduate experience.
 Take notes.
 Ask questions.
 Be open to new opportunities.
 If you stay motivated and engaged, we can better assist you in achieving your goals.

-All Verrazano students meet with the Verrazano Associate Director for academic advisement through the fall of the sophomore year.
+All Verrazano students meet with the Verrazano Associate Director for academic advisement through the fall of the sophomore year or until completing 45 credits – whichever comes later.
+After that time, students meet officially with their departmental faculty advisor.
 Students are required to meet before registration begins each semester, and the advisement meeting is a time to discuss general academic plans and concerns as well as extracurricular resume-building activities and career and graduate school plans.
 All Verrazano students can meet with the Associate Director throughout the year to discuss a variety of issues and concerns, but they are required to meet once a semester until the spring of the sophomore year as they plan for the upcoming semester.

 To schedule a general meeting with the Associate Director, please contact Cynthia Palumbo at 718-982-4171.